Part of my research on robust evaluation of adaptive systems.

 A grounded commitment is a 5-tuple that specifies verifiable behavioral contracts:

-- — trigger predicate (when does this commitment activate?)
+- — trigger predicate

-- — action function (what behavior is promised?)
+- — action function

-- — verification predicate (how do we check success?)
+- — verification predicate

-- — failure modes with severity and remediation
+- — failure modes

-- — stake (skin in the game)
+- — stake

 1[COMMITMENT]